No net loss policy in the United States: Donald Trump

 The Trump administration departed from the "No Net Loss" wetlands policy through regulatory rollbacks and funding proposals.
-Clean Water Act protections were narrowed, excluding isolated and ephemeral wetlands under administrative rules and the Supreme Court's Sackett v.
+CWA protections were narrowed, excluding isolated and ephemeral wetlands under administrative rules and the Supreme Court's Sackett v.
 EPA decision limiting jurisdiction to wetlands with a continuous surface connection.
 Budget plans proposed cuts of over 30% to the Environmental Protection Agency, reducing enforcement and restoration capacity.
 Environmental groups estimated that tens of millions of acres lost protection, with associated risks of flooding and pollution.

 Reasoning for Wetland Restoration

-Restoring wetlands provides numerous benefits and can present a valuable and cost-effective opportunity for society to enhance health and well-being.
+Restoring wetlands provides benefits and can present a valuable and cost-effective opportunity for enhancing society's health and well-being.
+Restoration interventions can help improve and restore ecosystems previously impacted by anthropogenic disturbances, and often involves the purchase of uplands in various conditions.
+This process can help increase the heterogeneity of wetland functions and its biodiversity.

-Restoration interventions can help to improve and bring back ecosystems previously impacted by anthropogenic disturbances, and often involves the purchase of uplands in a variety of conditions.
-This process can help to increase the heterogeneity of wetland functions and its biodiversity.
+Per the NRDC: Wetlands in the conterminous United States store an estimated 11.5 billion metric tons of soil carbon, with freshwater inland wetlands holding 10.7 billion metric tons.
+Peat soils cover only 3% of Earth’s land, yet they store one-third of global soil carbon.
+Peatlands at present provide the greatest carbon storage capacity of any terrestrial ecosystem (550 billion MT of carbon worldwide or 42% of soil carbon), but they are deeply vulnerable.
+While all the above-mentioned wetlands will initially store more carbon as atmospheric carbon dioxide (CO2) levels rise, peatlands will release carbon with increased warming, not store it.

 Policy instruments

-In an effort to meet the United States' policy objectives under the International Ramsar Convention and the national goal of No Net Loss of wetlands, a variety of policy instruments are utilized within and between the federal, state and local spheres, as well as the private sector.
-Due to the fact that 70% of wetlands are located on private lands, cooperation between government agencies and landholders is a critical component of most policy implementation approaches.
+Aiming to meet the United States' policy objectives under the International Ramsar Convention and the national goal of No Net Loss of wetlands, various policy instruments are used within and between the federal, state and local spheres, alongside the private sector.
+Due to 70% of wetlands being on private lands, cooperation between government agencies and landholders is crucial to most policy implementation approaches.

 Federal

 Command and Control Regulation under the Clean Water Act

 Under the Commerce Clause in the United States Constitution, the federal government derives authority to regulate pollution of United States waters if interstate commerce is affected.
-The Clean Water Act (CWA), in particular §404, regulates discharge into "waters of the United States".
+The Clean Water Act, in particular §404, regulates discharge into "waters of the United States".
 Permitting is required under the CWA §404 for activities that dredge or fill in this jurisdiction, which can include wetlands.
 Under this permitting program, environmental impacts are to be avoided if possible, reduced and mitigated if necessary.
-Permits are limited to a maximum period of five years and use public notice and comment procedures.
+Permits are limited to five years and use public notice and comment procedures.
 While the U.S. Army Corps of Engineers issues the permit, responsibility for enforcement is shared between the U.S. Army Corps of Engineers and the EPA.
 However, the scope of what constitutes a wetland and thus what falls under CWA command and control regulation has changed over time.
 Two recent Supreme Court decisions have impacted the definition of wetlands under the Clean Water Act: